lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 * Compacted CompositeSignaturePrivateKey to SEQUENCE SIZE (2) OF OCTET STRING instead of OneAsymmetricKey to remove redundency
 * Added support for the ML-DSA context String, and use the Composite Domain as the context for the underlying ML-DSA component algorithm.
 * Added Pre-Hash and Pure modes and changed the Message format to align with FIPS-204.
-This breaks backwards compatibility will all previous versions.
+This breaks backwards compatibility with all previous versions.
 * Updated the OID table for new Pre-Hash OIDs and added them to the IANA section.
 * Updated Use in CMS section to reflect content is hashed and pure Composite ML-DSA should be used.